paolochiodi/resizer/README.md

 * `make benchme` benchmark all types of thumbnails on different images, it is usefull to check performance after changes to the code
 * `make bench` benchmark resizer against other common libraries for image resizing

+## Contributors

+Special thanks to Matteo Collina ( http://matteocollina.com ) for contributing the original code to handle graphics magick and its quirks.

 ## LICENSE - "BSD-2-Clause"

 Copyright (c) 2013 Paolo Chiodi